 Maintain a healthy diet

 The food your pet eats plays an important role in their overall health and wellbeing.
 Balanced nutrition is an essential part of maintaining a healthy lifestyle.
-If your pet is overweight, your vet may recommend a Hill’s food specifically formulated for weight management.
+If your pet is overweight, your vet may recommend a pet food formulated for weight management.
 These foods provide nutrition to keep your pet satisfied whilst they lose weight.

 While treats are a great way to reward or spoil your pet, overdoing it can throw off their diet.
 Many treats are high in calories, and if you give them too often, it can add up quickly.
 Even though those begging eyes may be adorable, human treats are a strict no-no. Use treats as rewards for positive behaviour and training sessions and ensure they don’t make up more than 10% of your pet’s daily calories.